H4HWV2011/msjarvis-public-docs/thesis/11-llm-fabric-of-ms-jarvis.md

 - **P16 – Power accountable to place** by exposing LLMs only through glass-box HTTP services with confirmed ports, logs, and timeouts, so that every path from user question to model output can be audited and constrained.

 As such, this chapter belongs to the **Computational Instrument** tier: it specifies the model pool, timeouts, ports, and service fabric that turn Quantarithmia's spatial-justice instruments into live, language-facing behavior.
-As of March 18, 2026, the fabric runs **21 active models** (22 proxies; BakLLaVA permanently disabled — CLIP load issues documented in `ai_server_20llm_PRODUCTION.py`), operates within a 79-container fully compose-managed production stack, and is verified at ~436s end-to-end across the enhanced 9-phase pipeline (Phase 1.45 community memory added; Phase 3.75 eliminated).
+As of March 18, 2026, the fabric runs **21 active models** (22 proxies; BakLLaVA permanently disabled — CLIP load issues documented in `ai_server_20llm_PRODUCTION.py`), operates within an **80-container fully compose-managed production stack** (all services bound to `127.0.0.1`; zero `0.0.0.0` exposures), and is verified at ~436s end-to-end across the enhanced 9-phase pipeline (Phase 1.45 community memory added; Phase 3.75 eliminated).

 ```
 ┌─────────────────────────────────────────────────────────────┐